-- (1) When permitted by these rules, the mover may move a motion to the effect - "That the [name of proposed ordinance] pass as an ordinance of the Synod." - (2) A motion that a proposed ordinance pass as an ordinance of the Synod is not to be moved until the Chair of Committee has certified the text on the original copy of the proposed ordinance. - (3) If the Synod passes a motion that a proposed ordinance pass as an ordinance of the Synod, the Secretary of the Synod is to - (a) certify on the original copy of the ordinance that the ordinance has passed as an ordinance of the Synod, and - (b) as soon as possible, send the original copy of the ordinance to the Archbishop to enable him to consider his assent.
+(1) When permitted by these rules, the mover may move a motion to the effect

+"That the [name of proposed ordinance] pass as an ordinance of the Synod."

+(2) A motion that a proposed ordinance pass as an ordinance of the Synod is not to be moved until the Chair of Committees Chair of Committee has certified the text on the original copy of the proposed ordinance.

+(3) If the Synod passes a motion that a proposed ordinance pass as an ordinance of the Synod, the Secretary of the Synod is to

+- (a) certify on the original copy of the ordinance that the ordinance has passed as an ordinance of the Synod, and - (b) as soon as possible, send the original copy of the ordinance to the Archbishop to enable him to consider his assent.
-5.8 Further consideration of the text of the proposed ordinance

-At any time before the Synod passes a motion that a proposed ordinance pass as an ordinance of the Synod, the Synod may, as a result of a motion with or without notice passed by the Synod, refer the proposed ordinance, or any clause of the proposed ordinance, or any amendment, to the Synod in Committee for consideration.
+5.8 Further consideration of the text of the proposed ordinance proposed ordinance, or any clause of the proposed ordinance, or any amendment, to the Synod in Committee for consideration.
 Rules 5.6, 5.7 and 5.8 then apply, so far as they are relevant.